Massimo Brambilla: Club career

 The following year, despite wearing the number-10 shirt, his relationship with Camolese deteriorates, and he is not played with continuity throughout the 2001–02 Serie A season, only making 8 appearances, although he still contributed to helping the club avoid relegation, and achieve a 2002 UEFA Intertoto Cup spot.
-At the end of the season, he joined an ambitious Siena side in Serie B, as the Tuscan club won an historic first promotion to Serie A that season.
+At the end of the season, he joined an ambitious Siena side in Serie B, as the Tuscan club won a historic first promotion to Serie A that season.

 Despite his fine season, he was later sold to Cagliari in Serie B, collecting 40 appearances in his first season with the club, helping Cagliari to obtain Serie A promotion for the first time in 4 years.
-The next season began way, and saw Brambilla in excellent form, as he was deployed regularly under manager Arrigoni, but from January he was used less frequently, collecting a total of only 17 appearances in Serie A that season.
+The next season began way and saw Brambilla in excellent form, as he was deployed regularly under manager Arrigoni, but from January, he was used less frequently, collecting a total of only 17 appearances in Serie A that season.
 His final match in Serie A coincided with that of club legend Gianfranco Zola, in a 4–2 loss to Juventus.

 At the end of the season, he decided to move closer to home by accepting a contract from the newly promoted Mantua side in Serie B, a club with lofty ambitions.
 Although the club was expected to aim for a mid-table finish, they surprised everyone by remaining at the top of the table until the Christmas break.
-The team subsequently suffered poor results, but before the end of the championship, the team managed to improve and obtain a place in the play-offs, although they were defeated in the final against Torino, missing the opportunity to obtain Serie A promotion.
-Brambilla's last season with Mantova was rather mixed, as he collected 25 appearances, but failed to achieve a play-off spot, due to the 10-point difference between the third and fourth placed sides.
+The team subsequently suffered poor results, but before the end of the championship, the team managed to improve and obtain a place in the playoffs, although they were defeated in the final against Torino, missing the opportunity to obtain a Serie A promotion.
+Brambilla's last season with Mantova was rather mixed, as he collected 25 appearances but failed to achieve a play-off spot due to the 10-point difference between the third and fourth-placed sides.

-In June 2007 his contract expired with Mantua, and on 9 July 2007, he signed a contract to return to end his career with his first club, Monza, in Serie C1.
+In June 2007, his contract expired with Mantua, and on 9 July 2007, he signed a contract to return to end his career with his first club, Monza, in Serie C1.

-The following summer, Brambilla signed a contract with Serie C side U. S. Pergocrema 1932, spending 4 seasons with the club before retiring at the end of the 2011–12 Serie C1 season.
+The following summer, Brambilla signed a contract with Serie C side Pergocrema, spending four seasons with the club before retiring at the end of the 2011–12 Serie C1 season.

 International career

 Although he was never capped at senior level, Brambilla played for the Italy Under-21 national football team on 17 occasions between 1993 and 1996, under manager Cesare Maldini.
-He was notably a member of the squad which won the 1996 UEFA European Under-21 Championship, and he also took part in the Olympic Games in Atlanta, making 2 appearances.
+He was notably a member of the squad which won the 1996 UEFA European Under-21 Championship, and he also took part in the Olympic Games in Atlanta, making two appearances.